A Story of Movement, Community and American Making – From Old Chatham to Malden Bridge

 The Turnpike Era: Building a Nation Through Infrastructure

 Following independence, the new nation faced a practical challenge: connection.
 Roads were often unreliable, subject to seasonal conditions and difficult to maintain.
-At the same time, farmers needed access to markets, towns relied on consistent mail routes, and communities depended on travel for commerce and communication.
+At the same time, farmers needed access to markets, towns relied on consistent mail routes and communities depended on travel for commerce and communication.

 In New York State, one solution emerged through chartered turnpike companies.
 Beginning in the late 1790s and expanding into the early 1800s, these public-private partnerships improved roadways in exchange for toll collection.
 This system played a significant role in shaping early American infrastructure and enabling regional economic growth.